cehagmann/Rexcel-Pivot/README.md

 # Rexcel-Pivot
+- Output csvs from pivot tables easily.
-Convert Excel pivot tables into R analyses on MacOSX.
+- Convert Excel pivot tables into R analyses on MacOSX.
+- Currently not optimized for general use.